ducakar/TextureReplacer/README.md

 * add helmet visor texture,
 * enable (fake) visor reflection,
 * generate missing mipmaps for PNG and JPEG model textures (to fix a KSP bug),
-* compress uncompressed textures from `GameData/` and reduce RAM usage and
+* compress uncompressed textures from `GameData/` and reduce RAM usage,
-* change bilinear texture filter to trilinear to improve mipmap quality.
+* change bilinear texture filter to trilinear to improve mipmap quality and
+* unloads textures from RAM after KSP finishes loading.

 Special thanks to:
 * rbray89 who contributed a reflective visor shader and for Active Texture